walterwissmann/Roerich_64/3d-Print/Dock Stand/Readme.md

 ## Modular Dock / Stand

-You can use the mudular dock to store your tool head inside the printer or you can screw the dock to the stand to present or repair your tool head.
+You can use the modular dock to store your tool head inside the printer or you can screw the dock to the stand to present or repair your tool head.

 The adapter is the same in each case and only needs to be clicked in in the opposite direction.